thisisjonchen/mlnotes/README.md

 f_x = tf.nn.softmax(logits)
 ```

-`(DEF)` **Logits**: An intermediate value $z$ where TensorFlow can rearrage terms to make an algorithm be more numerically accurate, at the cost of being less readable due to "magic"
+`(DEF)` **Logits**: An intermediate value $z$ where TensorFlow can rearrange terms to make an algorithm more numerically accurate, at the cost of being less readable due to "magic"

-We can also use the parameter `from_logits=True` in our logistic regression algorithm to make it more numerically accurate, but is not totally needed.
+We can also use the parameter `from_logits=True` in our logistic regression algorithm to make it more numerically accurate, but it is not totally needed.

 ### Multi-Label Classification
-While seemingly like multiclass classification where we have one output and multiple labels (like instead of 0/1, we can have 0-9), multi-label classifcation refers to just multiple labels (outputs).
+While seemingly like multiclass classification where we have one output and multiple labels (like instead of 0/1, we can have 0-9), multi-label classification refers to just multiple labels (outputs).

 Street Image Example:
 - Is there a car?
 Yes (1)